Dream of having the confidence to travel solo?

 Where to Stay?

-So the hotel where I stayed for my one day in Lisbon itinerary is now defunct, but I can definitely recommend a neighborhood for you.
-Lisbon is an amazing walking city, so I suggest staying in the City Center.
+So the hotel where I stayed in Lisbon is now defunct, but I can definitely recommend a neighborhood for you.
+Lisbon is an amazing walking city, so I suggest staying in the City Center for your one day in Lisbon itinerary.
 That way you’ll be able to get up whenever you want and go explore!
 Lisbon has hotels at every price point, so no matter your budget, you’ll be able to find something good.

 And if you’d like to explore over 7000 great deal on hotels in Lisbon, just click here.